knowledges

 4. Power source: A direct current (DC) power supply that provides the necessary electrical energy for the reaction.

 The electrodeposition process begins when an electric current is applied to the system.
-This causes the copper anode to oxidize, releasing copper ions (Cu2+) into the electrolyte solution.
-Simultaneously, at the titanium cathode, copper ions from the electrolyte are reduced and deposited as metallic copper (Cu) onto the titanium surface.
+This causes the titanium anode to oxidize.
+Simultaneously, at the titanium cathode, copper ions from the electrolyte are reduced and deposited as metallic copper (Cu) onto the cathode.

-Several factors influence the quality and characteristics of the deposited copper layer:
+Several factors influence the quality and characteristics of the deposited copper:

-1. Current density: The amount of current applied per unit area of the electrode surface affects the rate of deposition and the properties of the resulting copper layer.
+1. Current density: The amount of current applied per unit area of the electrode surface affects the rate of deposition and the properties of the resulting copper deposition.

 2. Electrolyte composition: The concentration of copper ions, pH, and presence of additives in the electrolyte solution can significantly impact the deposition process and the properties of the deposited copper.